“The heavens open and multitudes of angels come to assist in the Holy Sacrifice of the Mass.” -Saint Gregory

 The St. Cecilia Society is dedicated to the promotion of sacred music within the setting of parish liturgies and special events.
 The aim is to bring to life the beauty of masterpieces of sacred music spanning the centuries, to offer periodic liturgies and concerts involving sacred music in our beautiful church, and to help defray the costs of supporting these ministries.
 To donate, please select the St. Cecilia Society Fund on the online giving portal, or write a check directly to St. Thomas and note that it is for the St. Cecilia Society.

-- Nov 2 the Faure Requiem will be sung as part of the All Souls Day Mass (Extraordinary Form) at 7 pm.
+- Nov 2 the Schola will sing an orchestral Requiem as part of the All Souls Day Mass (Extraordinary Form) at 7 pm.

-- Nov 14 at 3 pm we will hold a Benefit Concert for the St Cecilia Society.
+- Check back for a fall date for our Benefit Concert for the St Cecilia Society.
 A number of our parish musicians will perform sacred and classical selections.
 A free will offering will help support our parish music program and assist us in offering additional special events throughout the year.

-- Dec 12 at 3 pm is our Advent and Christmas Festival of Lessons and Carols.
-The Parish Choir, Schola Cantorum, Children’s Choir and instrumentalists will join together for this special occasion.
+- Dec 11 at 3 we will hold our annual Advent and Christmas Festival of Lessons and Carols.
+The Parish Choir, Schola Cantorum, Children’s Choir and instrumentalists will present seasonal carols and readings to tell the Christmas story.

-- May 1 at 3 pm our parish choirs and instrumentalists will join together to present a beautiful Easter Concert.
+- Join us April 30 at 3 pm as our parish choirs and instrumentalists join together to present a beautiful Easter Concert.

 Serving at Mass